-Move to approve the COA (Building 'G'), for the relocation of the contributing structure on the property located at 44 South Swinton Avenue, Block 61 by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation.
+Move to approve the COA (Building 'D') for the relocation of the contributing structure on the property located at 21 SW 1st Avenue, OSSHD to the property located at southwest corner of the Sundy House property at 106 and 116 South Swinton Avenue OSSHD by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation.

-ADDENDUM - The above Recommendation is based on the following: The Swinton Commons mixed-use redevelopment project, if approved will substantially change the character of Block 61, the Sundy Block, Block 69 and Block 70, as it relocates/reconstruct eight historically significant resources to their proposed sites.
+ADDENDUM - The above Recommendation is based on the following: The Swinton Commons mixed-use redevelopment project, if approved will substantially change the character of Block 61, the Sundy Block, Block 69 and Block 70, as it relocates/reconstruct six historically significant resources to their proposed sites and construct, 2-, 3- and 4-story buildings as proposed.